dhzdhd/languages/Haskell/LearnYouAHaskell-Book.md

 	- These fields are actually params to the value constructors which are functions
 	- We can pattern match value constructors but not use them as types.
 	- It's common to use the same name as the type if there's only one value constructor
+- Records
+	- Creates functions that can lookup fields in the type
+	- Order does not matter
+- Type parameters
+	- Type constructors take types as parameters to produce new types.
+(Generics)
+	- Type constructors can contain class constraints but this is not good practice as you will have to include the constraint in functions anyways.
+- Derived types
+	- Ex: When we derive the `Eq` instance for a type and then try to compare two values of that type with `==` or `/=`, Haskell will see if the value constructors match and then check data inside too

 ## Pattern matching